hapax/hapax.github.io/assets/chuzenji.md

 falls in the water; guileless laughter.
 Clumsy Otousan!
-Of course, it is all a mirage, like a Coke ad or an asset price bubble, shattered by the reality of a headless swan, a perfect specimen of the Chuzenji grotesque.
+Of course, it is all a mirage, like a Coke ad or an asset price bubble, shattered by the reality of a headless swan;
+a perfect specimen of the Chuzenji grotesque.

 <figure>
     <div style="text-align:center"><img src ="/images/photos/lake2v2.png" />
 </div>
 </figure>

+(More on buildings, frog, owl.
+Perhaps Hotel Asian?)

 Among these melancholy and disquieting creatures, I begin to ponder the nature of ruin.